-- 1. He/She is Sick more than ten (10) days without documentation. - 2.
-He/She is tardy a combination of more than ten (10) times and 150 minutes. - 3.
-He/She is absent more than one-third of the evaluation period.
+- 1. Employee is Sick more than twelve (12) days without documentation. - 2.
+Employee is tardy a combination of more than ten (10) times with the exception of excused instances for emergency situations and 200 minutes. - 3.
+Employee is absent more than one-third of the evaluation period.

-- 4. He/She receives an Unsatisfactory rating. - 5.
-He/She is suspended during the evaluation period.
+- 4. Employee receives an Unsatisfactory rating. - 5.
+Employee is suspended during the evaluation period.